vanderblugen/PiDOH/README.md

 Before running the script it's recommended to run `sudo -v` may be needed to run to cache the password, depending on how your Pi is setup.

-If you just want the script, it's at https://github.com/vanderblugen/PiDOH/blob/master/main.sh
+If you just want the script, it's at https://github.com/vanderblugen/PiDOH/blob/master/main.sh and you still have to update the PiHole per the image below.

 ### This is the jist of the script